umd-coding-workshop/dpcc/README.md

 ## Building and Testing

 Requires [NodeJS].
-Use [Grunt], [Browserify], and [Browsersync] to build and test the Web UI:
+Use [Grunt] and [Browserify] to build and test the Web UI:

 ```
 # install the build tools
-npm -g install grunt-cli browserify browser-sync
+npm -g install grunt-cli browserify

 # build and run for testing
 npm install
 grunt
-browser-sync start --server build
+./server.js
 ```

 ## Command-Line Program